Get Approved for up to $35,000 in 3 minutes

 The Sunshine Coast is a popular place to retire.
 Not only is it more affordable than the larger cities, but it's also a gorgeous place to live.
 While it's still technically on the mainland, you do need to take at least one ferry to get there.

-There are plenty of places on the sunshine coast for those who are wanting to retire.
+There are plenty of places on the Sunshine Coast for those who want to retire.
 If living on your own isn't what you want, there are also retirement communities available at affordable prices.
-The isolation makes it quiet and there are plenty of outdoor activities to do as well.
+The isolation makes it quiet, and there are plenty of outdoor activities to do.

 Kelowna